ronghanghu/detectron2_vitdet/README.md

 While the aforementioned example should work for training, we leverage the cocoApi for computing the accuracies during testing.
 Thus, test datasets should currently follow the cocoApi for now.

+## Troubleshooting
+If you have issues running or compiling this code, we have compiled a list of common issues in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).
+If your issue is not present there, please feel free to open a new issue.

+## License

+maskrcnn-benchmark is released under the MIT license.
+See [LICENSE](LICENSE) for additional details.